Notarztwagen 7

 Notarztwagen 7 is a 1976-1977 German medical drama television series directed by Helmut Ashley.
 It is regarded as a cult television series in Germany.
 Thirteen 25 minute episodes were produced for ARD and it aired from 1 December 1976.
 Notarztwagen means "Emergency Doctor Vehicle".
+The screenplay was written by Bruno Hampel.
+The theme tune was composed by Peter Thomas.

+Plot

 The series portrays the contemporary life of a rescue team, emergency physician and paramedics.
 It is filmed in and around Frankfurt as well as occasionally in Wiesbaden and set at BG Trauma Clinic Frankfurt am Main.
-The screenplay was written by Bruno Hampel.
-The theme tune was composed by Peter Thomas.